svantejonssonITHS/Testing-och-TypeScript-Laboration-1/docs/TESTING.md

 The project has many different tests, most functions and components have been tested using a few different strategies.

-To try out some of the tests you have to had finished the setup guide first!
+To try the tests you have had to finish the setup guide first!

 ## Backend